thecognifly/cognifly-python/README.md

 #### Streaming

-Cognifly can stream from the raspberry pi camera.
+Cognifly can stream from the raspberry pi camera (note: frames are transferred directly through the local network).
-For this, first make sure that the camera is enabled in the raspberry pi, and that it works correctly.
+First make sure that the camera is enabled in the raspberry pi, and that it works correctly.

-It is then possible to display the video or to retrieve frames for processing:
+It is possible to display the video or to retrieve frames for processing:

 ```python
 from cognifly import Cognifly